This information explains how the Halton District School Board works to provide a positive and inclusive school environment for students to succeed.

 Curriculum connections: All teachers are responsible for supporting students in developing relationships in all learning environments.
 This include bullying prevention learning in daily teacher practice through a variety of curriculum links.

 Teachers/schools use various programs and strategies to ensure the school environment is inclusive.
-This may include bullying prevention programs such as LINK Crew, Restorative Practices, RespectED, Roots of Empathy, Beyond the Hurt, and Safe Schools Ambassadors.
+This may include bullying prevention programs such as LINK Crew, Restorative Practices, RespectED, Beyond the Hurt, and Safe Schools Ambassadors.
 Schools also participate in the Give Respect - Get Respect program in conjunction with the Halton Regional Police Service.
 Every school is required to have a Bullying Prevention and Intervention Plan.

 Be Your Child's Champion